misn0147/readme-generator/Develop/README.md

 fork the repository, clone the repository to local device, run npm install to install dependancy - Inquirer

 ## Usage
-run 'node index' at command line, enter answers to prompts, README will generate upon successful prompt completion
+run "node index" on command line, answer prompts, README will generate uppon successful completion

 ## License
 This project is covered under the MIT license.